-- solar panel is attached to the base such that the external surface of the base does not impede the solar panel's access to sunlight. - 6.
-The generator of claim 5 further comprising a fuel-based generator capable of transforming fuel into electricity. - 7.
-The generator of claim 1, wherein the boom comprises a telescopic boom. - 8.
-The generator of claim 1, wherein the base comprises: a first housing that at least partially houses the first retractable support leg when the first retractable support leg is in the retracted position; - wherein the base comprises a second housing that at least partially houses the second retractable support leg when the second retractable support leg is in the retracted position; and - wherein the base comprises a third housing that at least partially houses the third retractable support leg when the third retractable support leg is in the retracted position.
+13. The electricity generator of claim 12, wherein the base comprises:

+- a first housing that at least partially houses the first retractable support leg when the first retractable support leg is in a retracted position; - a second housing that at least partially houses the second retractable support leg when the second retractable support leg is in the retracted position; and - a third housing that at least partially houses the third retractable support leg when the third retractable support leg is in the retracted position.